When you are going to Sri Lanka you want to experience the cultural, religious and spiritual heritage in some way – maybe your way.

 When the brave dancers enter the room, you hold your breath…maybe close your eyes for a while.
 And then it happens, and you can’t believe what your eyes are witnessing!

 You leave the room in excitement, facing the lake again.
-In our case by sunset, with the red sky reflected the water, creating a breathtaking landscape that you want to last forever!
+In our case by sunset, the red sky reflected the water, creating a breathtaking landscape that you want to last forever!

 Dambulla Cave Temples – UNESCO World Heritage